Sustainability Impact Accelerator

 Adapting to the project cycle of infrastructure projects

 The development of infrastructure projects requires planning and capacity during the pre-investment and implementation phases to address financial, legal, technical and sustainability challenges related to a project.
-As SIA is flexible and adaptable is can be activated at any point in the project-cycle and reduce the risks throughout the project cycle
+As SIA is flexible and adaptable is can be activated at any point in the project-cycle and reduce the risks throughout the project cycle.
+This in turn help avoid adverse impacts.

 Country